orionrobots/orionrobots.github.io/wiki/oopic.md

 It is different in that it uses [Object Oriented](/wiki/object_oriented.html "Object Oriented") languages which look a little like VisualBasic/Java or C/C++.
 Unique to the OOPic is the concept of Virtual Circuits which can allow some behaviours to be specified very briefly.

 The OOPic is programmable via a serial or parallel port depending on the board you have.
 It can perform bit-banged [I2C](/wiki/i2c.html "Inter Integrated Circuit bus") and data serial, as well as DDE.
-However, serial control or communication is not their strongpoint.
+However, serial control or communication is not their strong point.

 Servo control definitely is the OOPics forte.
 The boards generally have PWM ports, although you will need to bring your own H-Bridges.
 The OOPic is normally packaged with an [eeprom](/wiki/eeprom.html "Electrically Erasable Programmable ROM") which is used to store the user programs, as the PIC chip itself is running the firmware, however, there is not a lot of space for programs and data, or room for expansion on this.